jeyeverett/gridsome-vue/content/blog/full-stack-nodejs/part-1-getting-started-with-nodejs.md

 ## Introduction

-This is the first article in an _open-ended_ guide to full stack Node.js web development.
-I was inspired to create _"Building a Full Stack Node.js Application - The Step-by-Step JavaScript Developer's Guide"_ by [Aaron Frost's keynote on building bridges](https://youtu.be/E8TkRKWGSVc).
+Welcome to the first article in an _open-ended_ guide to full stack Node.js web development. _"Building a Full Stack Node.js Application - The Step-by-Step JavaScript Developer's Guide"_ was inspired by [Aaron Frost's keynote on building bridges](https://youtu.be/E8TkRKWGSVc).

-The goal of this guide is to give you the step-by-step instructions I wish I had when I first began learning web development.
-It follows a _hands-on_ approach to learning JavaScript oriented web development supplemented by the details _that I found helpful_ in connecting the dots.
+The goal of this guide is to give you the step-by-step instructions I wish I had when I first started my web development journey.
+It aims to mix theory with hands-on practice so you know what to do, and _why_ to do it.

 > The **major technologies** we'll explore over the course of the series include: HTML, CSS, Sass, TailwindCSS, JavaScript, React, Vue, Node.js, Express.js, PostgreSQL, MongoDB, Firebase, AWS, and much more.

 This guide assumes you have some basic understanding of HTML, CSS, JavaScript and the command line interface (CLI, aka _terminal_ or _console_).
 If you don't, there are countless free resources available for free on the web to get a primer.
 I recommend [freeCodeCamp](https://www.freecodecamp.org/) as a good place to learn the basics.

-That being said, I'm hoping this guide can offer value to developers of all levels.

 ### New to Web Development?